-Rear Safety Belt Comfort Guides for Children and Small Adults
+Rear Safety Belt Comfort Guides for Children and Small Adults (4-Door Models)

-Rear shoulder belt comfort guides will provide added comfort for children who have outgrown child restraints and for small adults.
+Four-door models may have rear shoulder belt comfort guides.
+This feature will provide added comfort for children who have outgrown child restraints and for small adults.
 The comfort guides pull the shoulder belts away from the neck and head.

 There is one guide for each outside passenger position in the rear seat.
 You will find them tucked in between the seatback and the interior body, about half-way down the edge of the seatback.
 Here is how you should install the comfort guides on the shoulder belts: